 Notifications

-The Ministry of Health is the custodian of extensive, but not exhaustive, administrative data and information about the health system in Alberta.
-Researchers may request data to support research, planning, policy development, and quality improvement projects.
+We are the custodian of extensive, but not exhaustive, administrative data and information about the health system in Alberta.
+Data is available to support research, planning, policy development and quality improvement projects.

 Online health information